In our second entry in this series, we take a look at Rekordbox DJ. If you missed our first entry focusing on Traktor Pro, check it out here.

 So far, Pioneer DJ has released the following DJ controllers for Rekordbox DJ:

-The DDJ-S* series that Pioneer DJ released during the last few years for Serato DJ (DDJ-SB2, DDJ-SX2 and the DDJ-SZ) are backwards compatible with Rekordbox DJ as well.
+The DDJ-S* series that Pioneer DJ released during the last few years for Serato DJ (DDJ-SB2, DDJ-SX2 and the DDJ-SZ) are backward compatible with Rekordbox DJ as well.

 Additionally, the media players XDJ-700 and XDJ-1000mk2 are compatible with Rekordbox DJ, meaning they can act as midi controllers for the Rekordbox DJ software.